salihmarangoz/dawn_ik/thesis/THESIS_NOTES.md

 - IDEA: Maybe I can get the endpoint IK goal kinematic tree from the user.
 So, ceres wouldn't need to traverse all the joints and links.

+- JointCenterGoal shouldn't apply on joints without position limits, also on the endpoint joint.
+Because;

+  - When we rotate the endpoint direction on Z axis, whole robot tries to adapt it because the robot tries to center the endpoint joint.
+  - If a robot doesn't have a position limit, we can skip computing it or set very high value.
+Maybe do this on the robot configuration header by setting to a very big value?
+    - Similarly, the same joints must be excluded from the minimal displacement goal.

+- I think minimal displacement goal some issues.
+Bio-IK also did the same.
+It is used to find a local solution but adding displacement costs is not the same thing as adding constraints.
+So, alternatively...
+CeresIK should work better with displacement constraints added as real constraints.
+Not on the loss side.
+Using this on the loss side gives us a nice animation on RViz side, because the solver tries to move towards the solution slowly just because of this specific goal.
+I will try the alternative method...

+  - I have tried.
+The arm trembles a lot.
+I think the optimizer is constrained a lot.
+  - Alternatively, I tried both constraining and adding displacement costs.
+No jumps, and less tremble.

+- The CeresIK name became confusing.
+This is kind of WBC.

 ### 16 Jan 2023

 - RelaxedIK with a single robot arm.
 Add other arms as obstacles.